emerbrito/dataverse-client-factory/README.md

 ## Connecting to Multiple Dataverse Instances

-Create specialized classes to handle connection to different dataverse instances by deriving from `DataverseClientFactory` as demonstrated below.
+To handle connections to different dataverse instances you can create specialized factories that derives from `DataverseClientFactory` as demonstrated below.

-Specialized factories
+These are meant to take in connection parameteres that are specific to each instance.

+Creating two specialized factories:

 ``` csharp
 public class ContosoClientFacotry : DataverseClientFactory